Banco BRB MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it forces a sync and waits, with a specific use case (stale balance/transactions).
-It distinguishes from siblings like openfinance_get_item_status by mentioning re-check if timed out.
+The description clearly states it forces a re-sync and waits for completion.
+It distinguishes from siblings like openfinance_get_item_status by noting when to use that tool instead.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.